Coconut milk is the white liquid made from coconut meat from brown coconuts.

 But back to the subject: what can you use coconut milk for besides for cooking?

-The fatty acids, minerals and vitamins in coconut milk that are so healthy, are also wonderful for topical use.
+Not only can you substitute coconut milk for milk in your recipes, you can use it on your body as well.
+The nutrients in coconut milk that are so healthy, are also wonderful for topical use.
 Especially for our skin and hair.

-Coconut milk has a long tradition of being used in beauty products because of its nourishing, anti-aging, protecting and anti-microbial properties.
+Coconut milk has a long tradition in beauty products because of its nourishing, anti-aging, protecting and anti-microbial properties.

 It’s a popular ingredient in skin masks, soaps, creams, shampoos, serums, hair masks and more.